 - 4.2.1.
 Director must see that all rules of the WPRA are carried out. - 4.2.2.
 WPRA spokeswomen (who must be national card members) will be appointed by each Circuit Director and passed on for approval by the entire Board of Directors.
-Spokeswomen's duties will be to aid and assist rodeo administration and to represent membership in the absence of Director. - 4.2.3.
+Spokeswomen's duties will be to aid and assist rodeo administration and to represent membership in the absence of Director.

+- 4.2.3.
 It shall be the responsibility of Officers and Directors to attend all Board meetings and as many general membership meetings as possible. - 4.2.4.
 The Board of Directors, from time to time, may create and empower other committees, standing, general or special, as deemed necessary. - 4.2.5.
-The WPRA Board of Directors reserves the right to cancel points from rodeos where results are protested as set forth in Chapter 16.
+The WPRA Board of Directors reserves the right to cancel points from rodeos.